Fenris42/Fenris42.github.io/Unity_Projects.md

 ### Description:

 A 2D asteroid mining game.
-Mine resources while balancing life support and defending yourself from pirates.
-Cash in your loot at the local space station to upgrade your gear and ship
+Mine resources while maintaining life support and defending yourself from pirates.
+Cash in your loot at the local space station to upgrade your gear and ship.

 ### Goals: